Apply for a Student route (formerly tier 4) visa

 Limits on extending your visa

-You can have a Tier 4 visa for a maximum of five years.
+You can have a Student route visa for a maximum of five years.
 You cannot extend your visa beyond this, unless:

 Some courses are exempt from the five-year limit.
 If you have previously taken a course that falls into any of these categories, you should let us know when you apply: